tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

   any of the source code that goes into this tool changes and it gets rebuilt, the data transformation it performs also needs to be rerun.

+In a more traditional build system it is difficult to express a build graph for the above in a way that gives perfectly [correct and incremental][correct-incremental] builds.
+Things tend to be more ad-hoc and changes to tools or across language boundaries are usually best dealt with by cleaning and rebuilding from scratch.

 ## Building the source code

 Every Bazel project requires a [`WORKSPACE.bazel`][bazel-workspace] file at its